-Today, it’s almost impossible to survive as an online store without offering ecommerce personalization because it’s what consumers not only want but have come to expect.
+Today, it’s almost impossible to survive as an online store without offering ecommerce personalization.
+It’s what consumers not only want but have come to expect.

-As you can see, it’s clearly an important feature but why?
+As you can see, it’s clearly an important feature but how did we get here?

 Website personalization relies on artificial intelligence (AI) to create that same unique, curated customer experience in an online environment.

-Customer data can help determine the most relevant offers and personalized content for specific visitors in a way that sales reps can’t keep up with in real-time.
-While there is a trade-off between real in-person interactions and digital ones, AI-powered personalization has become so effective that it can massively impact a business’s customer loyalty, sales, and competitive positioning.
+Customer data can help determine the most relevant offers and personalized content for specific visitors in a way that sales reps can’t keep up with in real time.
+While there is a trade-off between real in-person interactions and digital ones, AI-powered commerce personalization has become so effective that it can massively impact a business’s customer loyalty, sales, and competitive positioning.

-One important item of note, however: is the ever-shifting data privacy landscape.
-While shoppers do want their experience to be personalized, they don’t want that personalization to come at the cost of their data being misused.
+One important item of note, however is the ever-shifting data privacy landscape.
+While shoppers do want personalized experiences, they don’t want that at the cost of their data being misused.

 This has evolved into the death of the third-party cookie, but that doesn’t mean you can’t still offer great personalization.
 Our own research found that 51% of survey respondents would share personal data with a brand they trust.
 We dig into how to build that trust in our blog, Future-Proof Your Personalization with First- and Zero-Party Data.